delinde/luya/docs/guide/lesson-module.md

 ## Configure the module

-To register the module in LUYA you [have to edit the config file](https://luya.io/guide/app-module) according to your working environment.
+To register the module in LUYA you [have to edit the LUYA config file](https://luya.io/guide/app-module) ––according to your working environment––.
 We will edit the `configs/env-local.php` because we are developing in the local environment.
 To register both modules (admin and frontend), we are adding the `addressbook` and `addressbookadmin` module to the existent module section in the config file:

 ```php
 'modules' => [